xuesong-wu/CausalPD-main/README.md

 **CausalPD_main** is a deep learning framework for joint causal discovery and intervention on large-scale pavement distress distribution data.
 It provides tools for data loading, model training, evaluation, and visualization, aiming to facilitate research in spatio-temporal causal inference and pavement management.

 ---

-## Features

-- End-to-end pipeline for causal discovery and intervention
-- Modular code structure for easy extension
-- Support for multiple datasets and flexible configuration
-- Visualization tools for results and model analysis

----